aragon/hack/docs/app-center-preparing-assets.md

 ##### Preparing assets for publishing your Aragon app

-Before you publish your Aragon app in the App Center, you need to prepare a few types of assets to display it correctly, and differentiate from other apps.
+Before you publish your Aragon app in the App Center, you will need to prepare a few types of assets to display it correctly, and differentiate from other apps.

  The main assets are:
 - App Menu Icon (SVG)